 Yennie Lindgren, Wrenn and Petter Lindgren.
 Forthcoming.
 “Identity Politics and the East China Sea: China as Japan’s Other”, Asian Politics & Policy.

 Yennie Lindgren, Wrenn and Nina Græger.
-Forthcoming 2017.
+2018.
 “The Challenges and Dynamics of Alliances: Norway, NATO and the High North” in Global Allies: Comparing US Alliances in the 21st Century (Michael Wesley, Ed), ANU Press.

 Yennie Lindgren, Wrenn and Petter Lindgren.
 2016.
 “Kampen om idémessige forklaringer på japansk sikkerhetspolitikk: Kina i Japans identitetskonstruksjon" [The Struggle of Ideational Explanations of Japanese Security Policy: China in Japan’s Identity Construction], Internasjonal Politikk 16:3, 1-21.